-Successfully completing a minimum of two single courses (subjects) of study can provide you with a Selection Rank for admission into an undergraduate program, as well as meet the Griffith English subject prerequisite.
+Successfully completing a minimum of two single courses (subjects) of study can provide you with a Selection Rank for admission into an undergraduate program, as well as meet Griffith's English subject prerequisites.
 You may also be eligible to apply for credit transfer for the courses you successfully complete.

 In some cases, a single course of study can be undertaken to fulfil subject prerequisites for admission into Griffith undergraduate degrees.

 Griffith does not assess qualifications for accreditation or registration purposes.
-Assessment of your current qualifications and eligibility must be undertaken by the related professional body.
+Assessment of your current qualifications and eligibility must be undertaken by the related Australian accreditation or professional body.

 Bridging study for overseas trained professionals